The Voice of Local Farmers.

 The mission of the San Diego County Farm Bureau is to foster San Diego agriculture through education, public relations, and public policy advocacy in order to promote the economic viability, sustainability, and community building of agriculture.

-In San Diego County the Farm Bureau is the leading advocate for the farm community and works with elected officials, government agencies, educators, the public, and the media.
-Local Farm Bureau membership reaches well beyond the boundaries of the county.
+San Diego County Farm Bureau is the leading advocate for the farm community and works with elected officials, government agencies, educators, the public, and the media.
+Local membership reaches well beyond the boundaries of the county.

 San Diego County Farm Bureau exists for the purpose of serving the needs of the farm community with informed, timely information and services.
 Secondarily it helps the members of the community appreciate the value farming brings to the region.

 Who We Are.

 San Diego County Farm Bureau is the best association for San Diego farmers because we educate growers and the public about our fast-evolving industry, communicate the value of local agriculture, and represent farming business and regulatory needs.
 Members take great pride in belonging to the Farm Bureau.